Kubuqi-Wu/FAST/INSTALL.md

   * Gurobi (recommended)
   * Mosek
   * GLPK
+  * Cplex (recommended)

 ### Installation instructions
 1. Unzip this package, and put it anywhere you want
 2. Add to the Matlab path :
   * The src folder of this toolbox
-  * Gurobi or Mosek if you intend to use it.
+  * Gurobi, Cplex or Mosek if you intend to use it.
 If not, linprog should do the job, at least for small size problems.
 GLPK is also supported, but we do not advice to use it.

 Once this is done, check out examples in the examples folder.